 “She’s not dead.
 I’ve seen her, I’ve touched her.
-I know where she is,” said John Regelid III, "She’s not alive, but she isn’t dead.”
+I know where she is,” said John Regelid III, "She isn’t alive, but she’s not dead, either.”

 At the small park, Sean and his son Vilhjálmur were sitting on a bench.
 Vilhjálmur was giving Sean an informal lesson in Icelandic.
 Sean would point to an object and Vilhjálmur would give Sean the name.
 When Sean would repeat what the child had said, Vilhjálmur would laugh.
 An elderly woman, one of Þora’s neighbors, walked up to the pair.
 She knew Vilhjálmur but had never seen Sean before.